dmp1ce/BTC-Privacy-Suite/README.md

 # Enabling overrides

 Only Tor, Bitcoin Daemon and LND are started considered core services.
 Everything else needs to be enabled using a Docker Compose override.
-To enable a Docker Compose override, create a `.yml` file in the `overrides` directory and then remember to use the `build.sh` and `start.bash` scripts when building and running docker-compose commands.
+To enable a Docker Compose override, create a `.yml` file in the `overrides` directory and then remember to use the `build.bash` and `start.bash` scripts when building and running docker-compose commands.

 Some supported overrides are explained in further detail.